Sant Agustí Vell

 The village is very little explored, despite the fact it might be one of the largest prehistoric settlements on the island.
 It includes two talaiots, two possible taula sanctuaries, several ruins of houses of which some pillars still remain, and a rain water collection system composed of small reservoirs located at the base of the talaiot.
 Near the village there are several hypogaea and caves, mostly natural, such as the "Cova des Coloms" of a remarkable height, about 20-25 m tall.

-The southern talaiot (Ses Bigues de Mata)
+The eastern talaiot (Ses Bigues de Mata)

 Chronology